 The Hurricane is indeed amped up with glossy Goldwyn production resources.
 But it’s still a very personal John Ford picture.
 The director seems to have been a conscious ‘auteur,’ as elements from the movie show up in scores of Ford pictures that followed.
 Hollywood’s earlier South Seas excursions had been half-documentaries with exotic trimmings, or glamorized morality tales about the then-controversial issue of racial intermarriage (Bird of Paradise).
 Ford and his forthright screenwriter Dudley Nichols go straight for the theme of colonial oppression, juxtaposing European rigidity against the presumed ‘natural’ Eden of the idyllic isle of Manakoora.

 The Hurricane is what passed in the 1930s for a super-spectacle.
 The Hollywood gloss accounts for the grandiosity as much as the effort for realism — although plenty of the palm trees and beaches we see are real, much of the show was filmed on Catalina, or reproduced on Goldwyn’s sound stages.
 The impressive special effects involve miniatures but also full-sized sets blasted by massive wind machines and water dump tanks several stories tall.
-Publicity stories touting the effects didn’t need to exaggerate: hundreds of thousands of gallons cascaded over the sets, sometimes blasting main cast members — mainly Jon Hall and Mary Astor — lashed to trees.
+Publicity stories touting the effects didn’t need to exaggerate: hundreds of thousands of gallons cascaded over the sets, sometimes blasting main cast members lashed to trees, notably Jon Hall and Mary Astor.
 The modern adventuress par excellence, Ms. Astor was up for the punishment and risk.

 The perfectly cast movie gives us Raymond Massey as yet another idealist-martinet, refusing to intercede on Terangi’s behalf in the name of French justice.
 The South Seas is portrayed as a paradise where people still live by the laws of nature, with French rule an unwelcome intrusion.
 Terangi endures a Devil’s Island-like torment, which to some degree is a replay of Ford’s The Prisoner of Shark Island, complete with a rotten warder played by John Carradine. [ Poor Carradine — so often the villain.
 To compensate, I recommend the Tyrone Power movie Son of Fury, where he plays a tough sailor who finds peace and contentment in Tahiti, far from the evil of white men. ]

-Back at UCLA in the early ’70s, graduated students Nick Peterson and Janey Place screened a large number of John Ford films in quick succession, the main effect being that Ford’s career did indeed seem to constitute one big interrelated movie, with different characters and plotlines in individual chapters.
-The Hurricane has strong connections with several more Ford pictures.
+Back at UCLA in the early ’70s, graduate students Nick Peterson and Janey Place screened a large number of John Ford films in quick succession, the main effect being that Ford’s career did indeed seem to constitute one big interrelated movie, with different characters and plotlines in individual chapters.
+The Hurricane has strong connections with several other Ford pictures.

 A much easier connection to spot is Thomas Mitchell, whose drunken, philosophical doctor is a warm-up for his Oscar-winning drunken sawbones two years later in Stagecoach.
 Although Doctor Kersaint does not directly witness most of the events in the film, it’s all presented as his personal memory.
 In the present-tense opening, Kersaint is on the deck of a boat that cruises by what’s left of Manakoora after the deluge.
 Inez Courtney surveys the wreckage, and Kersaint either tells the tale or simply thinks about it.
 The bulk of The Hurricane then plays as a flashback.
 Oddly enough, there is no ‘release’ from the flashback at the film’s fade-out.
 We don’t return to Mitchell and Courtney on the boat, years later.
 I guess the world has been pre-empted by Dr. Kersaint’s subjective experience, and we’re stuck in his brain forever.